QingquanBao/QingquanBao.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am Qingquan Bao, currently a graduate in robotics at General Robotics, Automation, Sensing & Perception (GRASP) Lab at University of Pennsylvania.
-My dream is to build a general-purpose agent which serve as our daily assitant both in physical and intelletual jobs.
-So my current research interests include robot learning, LLM in planning and RAG.
+Hello!
+I'm Qingquan Bao, currently a graduate student specializing in robotics at the General Robotics, Automation, Sensing & Perception (GRASP) Lab, University of Pennsylvania.
+I'm on the lookout for internship opportunities in Machine Learning Engineering or Software Engineering.
+Please feel free to get in touch!

+My aspiration is to develop a versatile agent capable of assisting with both physical and intellectual tasks in our daily lives.
+I firmly believe that embodied AGI is crucial for advancing humanity liberty and democracy.
+So my current research interests focous on robot learning (esp. in mobile manipulation task), LLM in planning and RAG.
+Professionally, I am keen on implementing intelligent systems in cyberspace or ACTUAL robotic applications.!

-I completed my undergrad cum laude in 2023 at Shanghai Jiao Tong University.
-During those wonderful years, I worked with Professor [Junchi Yan](https://thinklab.sjtu.edu.cn/) on topics of Vision Graph Matching, Trustworthy AI, and Neural Architecture Search.
-I was also fortunate to work with Professors [Joshua B. Tenenbaum](https://web.mit.edu/cocosci/josh.html), [Chuang Gan](https://people.csail.mit.edu/ganchuang/), [Leslie Pack Kaelbling](https://people.csail.mit.edu/lpk/), [Tomás Lozano-Pérez](https://people.csail.mit.edu/tlp/) on Embodied AI.
+Prior to joining Penn, I graduated cum laude (Zhiyuan Honor) in 2023 from Shanghai Jiao Tong University.
+During my enriching undergraduate years, I collaborated  with Professor [Junchi Yan](https://thinklab.sjtu.edu.cn/) on topics of Vision Graph Matching, Trustworthy AI, and Neural Architecture Search.
+I also had the privilege of working with Professors [Joshua B. Tenenbaum](https://web.mit.edu/cocosci/josh.html), [Chuang Gan](https://people.csail.mit.edu/ganchuang/), [Leslie Pack Kaelbling](https://people.csail.mit.edu/lpk/), [Tomás Lozano-Pérez](https://people.csail.mit.edu/tlp/) in the field of Embodied AI.

 {style="text-align: justify;"}